What Are the Main Parts of Your Heating Air Conditioning Unit?

 Condenser

-Since the condenser is outdoors, it is susceptible to the elements.
-Debris like twigs, leaves, grass clippings and roofing shingles too can get into the condenser unit and damage it.
-A universal HVAC condenser can shield your heating and cooling equipment from damage while not in use.
+Because the condenser is located outdoors, it is susceptible to the elements.
+Debris, such as twigs grass clippings, leaves and roofing shingles may get into the condenser unit, causing damage to it.
+By adding an universal HVAC condenser cover to your cooling and heating system can help to protect the equipment from damage when it isn’t in use.

 Compressor